 Through our Solid-State Joining Center, we provide pre-production, prototype and low volume friction welding and refill friction stir spot welding part production using our in-house SpinMeld and SpotMeld systems.
 We can run a variety of materials and components that are round, hex or symmetric shaped such as standard nut, flange nut, stud or flat.

 We can also work to produce custom parts that make use of advanced joining technology as well as apply a new joining solution to your existing parts.
-Provide some of the information below and we’ll contact you for more details and state the process with your team.
+Provide some of the information below and we’ll contact you for more details and start the process with your team.